- Eating a well-balanced diet is health promoting

 Some endometriosis medications work by lowering estrogen levels.
 If you are on an estrogen–lowering medication for more than 6 months, you may be at risk for developing osteoporosis (brittle bones).
 Ask your gynecologist if you should take calcium and vitamin D supplements to help protect your bones.

 You may see ads or stories on the internet, in magazines, and even personal blogs that claim certain vitamins and herbs help to treat endometriosis.
 The truth is, there are no published scientific studies that prove that extra supplements improve endometriosis symptoms.
 It is important to remember that some herbs (such as ginseng) can actually interfere with medications that treat endometriosis because they contain plant–estrogen.
 It is always best to talk with your HCP first before taking any over–the–counter herbs.
 If you are currently taking any herbs or dietary supplements, be sure to tell your gynecologist so they can make sure your supplements are not interfering with your other endometriosis treatment.

 What should I pay attention to on food labels?

-It’s always important to pay attention to the information on food labels when grocery shopping.
-The Nutrition Facts Label is on most foods (except fresh foods such as fruits and vegetables) and has important information including portion size and what vitamins/minerals the food contains.
+It’s always important to pay attention to the nutrition facts labels when grocery shopping.
+The Nutrition Facts Label is on most foods (except fresh foods such as fruits and vegetables) and has important information including portion size and amount of vitamins/minerals the food contains.

 Will exercise make my endometriosis symptoms worse?